kushasareen/scinum/README.md

 Losing your mind doing data analysis for experimental physics?
 Trust me.
 Me too.

-Make you number crunching easier with scinum!
+Make your number crunching easier with scinum!

 This package does error analysis and propagation, curve fitting, and figure/table formatting for experimental physics, so you don't have to.